codefresh-io/cap-docs.codefresh.io/_docs/gitops-integrations/ci-integrations/github-actions.md

 toc: true
 ---

-Use Codefresh Hosted GitOps with any popular Continuous Integration (CI) solution, not just with Codefresh CI.
+Use Hosted GitOps with any popular Continuous Integration (CI) solution, not just with Codefresh CI.
-GitHub Actions is one of the third-party CI solutions that you can connect to Codefresh for deployment with image reporting and enrichment.
+GitHub Actions is one of the third-party CI solutions that you can connect to Hosted GitOps for deployment with image reporting and enrichment.

  Connecting a GitHub Action, adds the CI information to images which are displayed in the Images dashboard, as in the example below.